Milton of Campsie

 Milton of Campsie is a village formerly in the county of Stirlingshire, but now in East Dunbartonshire, Scotland roughly 10 miles north of Glasgow.
 Nestling at the foot of the Campsie Fells, it is neighboured by Kirkintilloch and Lennoxtown.

 History

 The old church was built over the grave of St Machan around 1170 making it one of the earliest churches in Scotland.

 The railway station was built here in 1848 and originally simply called Milton Station.
 In 1912 it was renamed Milton of Campsie Station and it closed in 1951.

 Overview

 The village expanded greatly in the 1970s with the addition of modern housing estates by Barratt and Bellway, the latter being more extensive.

 It has one full sized grass football park in what is known locally as "The Battlefield", as well as another smaller football field at Beechtree Park.
 Amenities include a newsagent, a Co-op Store (the converted 'Craigfoot Inn' and a Scotmid, Post Office, pharmacy, two hairdressing salons and now a Coffee House.
-The Kincaid House Hotel consists of accommodation and licensed bars and restaurants.
+The Kincaid House Hotel consisted of accommodation and licensed bars and restaurants until it closed in 2024.